alexcumplido/yoga-api/README.md

 - `https://yoga-api-nzy4.onrender.com/v1/` -- deployment url (nothing there)
 - `/api` -- get the base url
 - `/categories` -- get all categories
-- `/categories/:id` -- get poses from a category by Id
+- `/categories/:id` -- get a single category byId
-- `/categories/catName/:name` -- get poses from a category by name
+- `/categories/catName/:name` -- get a single category by Name
-- `/poses` -- get all poses
+- `/poses` -- get all poses without categories
 - `/poses/poseId/:id` -- get a pose by id
 - `/poses/poseName/:name` -- get a pose by name (name must be in english not in sanskrit)
-- `/poses?sort=true` -- get poses sorted alphabetically by english name
+- `/poses?sort=true` -- get all poses sorted alphabetically by english name
 - `/poses?level=difficulty` -- get poses by level replacing "difficulty" by: beginner, intermediate or expert
 - `/poses?category=name&level=beginner` -- get poses by difficulty in a named category